estorrs/dockerized-variant-caller/README.md

 # dockerized-variant-caller
-An example repository structure of a dockerized tool.
+An example skeleton of a dockerized tool.

 ## To build docker image